Festival of Economics

 Loading...

 In which each deploys its own strategies.
-With China, with a 40% savings rate and a talent training plan launched in the 1990s (the aim being to create 100 world-class universities); the USA, on the other hand, which manages to attract savings thanks to the dollar and technological innovation, two powerful magnets for investment.
+China has a strong savings rate of 40% and a talent-training plan launched in the 1990s (the aim being to create 100 world-class universities); the USA, on the other hand, although it does not create its own savings, manages to attract them thanks to the dollar and technological innovation, two powerful magnets for investment.
 And then Europe, which lies somewhere in between.

 Europe still has cards to play, however,' explains Valensise, 'if it acts with awareness of its capabilities, finding cohesion and courage.
 Focusing on technological innovation and the expansion of trade agreements, but also wielding - if necessary to defend itself against Trump - the weapon of anti-coercion instruments.

-A Europe - argues the president of Astrid Franco Bassanini - that only has a chance of catching up by following the guidelines outlined by Draghi.
-Taking advantage also of the double 'assist' provided by Putin and Trump.
+A Europe - argues the president of Astrid Franco Bassanini - that has a chance to catch up only by following the guidelines outlined by Draghi.
+Exploiting also the double 'assist' , certainly unintentional in this sense, provided by Putin and Trump.
 'The scenario has changed,' he explains, 'and public opinion today feels threatened and strongly demands more Europe, also with more resources.
-Even the sovereignist parties in the various countries will have to take note of this sooner or later: Premier Giorgia Meloni has done so, not Salvini yet'.
+Even the sovereignist parties in the various countries will have to take note of this sooner or later: the prime minister Giorgia Meloni has done so, not Salvini yet'.

 How to act?
 The first step is to invest in a common defence, an important sector not only in terms of security but also for the wide-ranging spin-offs in terms of innovation.
 To be relaunched, however, by focusing on new technologies and investments in energy and by making more extensive use of Article 122 (which has already been used 156 times, Bassanini explains) to take decisions by qualified majority.
 Investments to be financed by making common debt, 'in the knowledge,' he argues, 'that on the financial markets the appetite for European sovereign debt is very high.